deekshi173/-power_Innovators/README.md

  - [License](#License)
  - [File_Structure](#File_Structure)
 # Features
 .
 Collection of telemetry data from CPU, memory, NIC, and TDP.

 .
 Load simulation using Docker to generate controlled CPU loads.

 .
 Analysis of telemetry data to calculate key metrics and generate insightful reports.

 .
 Detailed project documentation and user guides.

 # Technologies_Used
-## 1. *Programming Languages:* - Python (with libraries such as psutil, json, threading, subprocess)
+## 1. *Programming Languages:
+.
+Python (with libraries such as psutil, json, threading, subprocess)
+## 2. *Containerization:
-## 2. *Containerization:* - Docker (for creating and managing containers)
+.
+Docker (for creating and managing containers)
-## 3. *Data Analysis:* - JSON (for structured data storage)
+## 3. *Data Analysis:
+.
+JSON (for structured data storage)
-## 4. *Operating Systems:* - Linux (preferred for telemetry data collection and Docker operations) - Windows (supported with necessary adjustments)
+## 4. *Operating Systems:
+.
+Linux (preferred for telemetry data collection and Docker operations) - Windows (supported with necessary adjustments)
+## 5. *Documentation:
-## 5. *Documentation:* - Markdown (for project documentation)
+.
+Markdown (for project documentation)

 # Installation
 ## Prerequisites
 Python 3.8 or higher: You can download Python from the official Python website.